kooplex/kooplex.github.io/_posts/2018-09-01-ELTEedu-site.markdown

 thumbnail: elte-edu-thumbnail.jpg
 alt: image-alt
 project-date: Autumn 2017
-client: Students
+client: ELTE students
 category: Education
-description: Similar to a project courses can be defined and students associated to each course.
+description: In a similar fashion to the projects, courses can be defined.
+Students are automatically associated to each course based on the Neptun system of the University.
+Automated assignment handling and collection is supported. <a href='https://kooplex-edu.elte.hu/hub'> https://kooplex-edu.elte.hu/hub </a>
 ---